opentensor/developer-docs/docs/subtensor-nodes/using-source.md

 Next, to compile the subtensor source code, follow the below steps:

-Clone the subtensor repo:
+1. Clone the Subtensor repository:

 ```bash
 git clone https://github.com/opentensor/subtensor.git
 ```

-`cd` into the subtensor directory:
+2. Change to the Subtensor directory:

 ```bash
 cd subtensor
 ```

-Make sure you are on the `main` branch.
+3. Ensure you are on the `main` branch.
 If not, switch to it:

 ```bash
 git checkout main
 ```

-Remove previous chain state:
+4. Remove any previous chain state:

 ```bash
 rm -rf /tmp/blockchain
 ```

-Install subtensor by compiling with `cargo`:
+5. Install Subtensor by compiling with Cargo:

 ```bash
 cargo build --release --features=runtime-benchmarks